SwaroopR1/Blender-Add-on-for-Cubic-Mesh-Creation/README.md

 ---
 🛠️ Installation

-Download the .zip file from Releases (or clone this repo).
+Download the FOSSEE_ADDON.zip file from Releases (or clone this repo) and extract the file.

-Open Blender → Edit → Preferences → Add-ons → Install....

-Select the .zip file and enable the addon.
+Open Blender → Edit → Preferences → Add-ons → Add-ons Settings ('∨' icon on the top-right end) → Install from Disk... → Locate and select the python file → And click "Install from Disk"